FJNel/book-project/api/api-docs.md

 - `POST /auth/verify-email` → action: `verify-email`
 - `POST /auth/request-password-reset` → action: `request-password-reset`
 - `POST /auth/reset-password` → action: `reset-password`

+### Email Dispatch

+Many authentication flows trigger transactional emails (verification links, password reset links, welcome messages).
+Emails are dispatched asynchronously via an in‑memory queue with limited retries and exponential backoff.
+This improves perceived performance - endpoints respond immediately after core work (e.g., DB writes) while the email sends in the background.

+- Dispatch is best‑effort; check your inbox and spam folder.
+- If delivery fails after all retries, it is logged server‑side and can be retried manually.
+- API responses will not be delayed by email provider latency.

 ## Register